 Over the years, this community has been very supportive, not just financially but also with their time.
 We have over 450 volunteers who donate their time and deliver using their personal vehicles making it all possible, and we have partners like Christ Church who provide our facilities rent free.
 This in-kind support allows the funds we raise to go further and allows us to focus on the food and programs to serve our recipients.

 Because food is one of our largest expenses, we always try to find the lowest costs possible.
-Rather than cook onsite, we purchase 90% of our meals fully prepared from two local nonprofits -- the Lowcountry Food Bank and Senior Catering.
-Both organizations are much larger with dieticians, dedicated kitchen staffs, and larger economies of scale.
-They provide appetizing meals while meeting all the necessary dietary standards, at a cost lower than we could achieve cooking ourselves.
-Our meal purchases, in turn, help to fund their organizations and we’re not duplicating a service already available at a lower cost.
+Rather than cook onsite, we purchase 98% our meals fully prepared from a local nonprofit, the Lowcountry Food Bank.
+We also purchase salads from Verde at a deep discount once a week.
+Both are much larger with dieticians, dedicated kitchen staffs, and larger economies of scale.
+They provide flavorful & appetizing meals while meeting all the necessary dietary standards, at a cost lower than we could achieve cooking ourselves.
+Our meal purchases, in turn, help to fund their nonprofit/local business, and we’re not duplicating a service already available at a lower cost.

 We all know what it feels like to be lonely – and to be hungry not just for a meal, but for the nourishment that comes from personal connection.
 That’s where you and East Cooper Meals on Wheels come in.
 By becoming a volunteer, you’ll prepare or deliver a meal, provide a friendly visit, and offer a safety check to homebound neighbors who may not have contact with another person all day.

 You’ll join more than 450 active volunteers in our area and more than two million others nationally – working collectively throughout the U.S. to make sure the homebound neighbors who took care of us aren’t forgotten, hungry or alone.
 It doesn’t take much from each of us to improve the lives of so many, and there are many more ways to volunteer.
 Together, we can make a huge difference for our neighbors in need.